orhunavcu/aprsphere/README.md

 ## About

-**Aprsphere** is a lightweight, self-hosted APRS static position beacon with a browser-based configuration panel.
-Configure your callsign, coordinates, symbol, comment, server, and beacon interval — all from a dark-themed web UI with live map preview.
+**APRSPHERE** is a lightweight, self hosted APRS static position beacon with a browser-based configuration panel.
+Configure your callsign, coordinates, symbol, comment, server, and beacon interval all from a dark-themed web UI with live map preview.
 No config files to edit manually.

 ---